-From the Departments of Psychiatry and Family Practice, School of Medicine, University of California, Davis, California, Requests for reprints should be addressed to Dr. Don Rockwell, Department of Psychiatry, School of Medicine, University of California, Davis, California, 95616.
+From the Department of Psychiatry and family Practice, School of Medicine, University of California, Davis, California.
+Reprinted with updating from THE JOURNAL OF FAMILY PRACTICE, Volume 1, Number 2, 1974.
+Requests for reprints should be addressed to Dr. Don A. Rockwell, Department of Psychiatry, School of Medicine, University of California, Davis, CA 95616

-TABLE 1

-Discriminators of Depression by Socioeconomic Class

-Low , Middle High

-Affective

-Hopelessness Loneliness Decreased Social Life

-Self-accusation Helplessness Pessimism

-Crying Guilt · Dissatisfaction

-Dissatisfaction Crying Anxiety- Tension

-Guilt Anxiety- Tension

-Depressed Mood Depressed Mood -

-Somatic

-Palpitation Decreased sex drive Fatigue

-Headache Urinary complaints Insomnia

-Anorexia Trouble falling asleep

-Waking early Headache Anorexia

-Waking early

-^{}Adapted from Schwab1

-6. Endocrine disorders.

-The following are associated with fatigue: diabetes mellitus, hyper and hypopituitarism, hyper and hypoadrenal function, hyper and hypothyroid function and hyperparathyroidism.

-7. Malignancies.

-Fatigue may be an early sign and is a common accompaniment of middle and end stage malignancy.

-8. latrogenic fatigue.

-The following drugs are frequently associated with fatigue as a significant side effect:

-All sedatives and Progesterones

-hypnotics (i.e., many birth

-All tranquilizers control pills)

-All antihistamines Ergot alkaloids

-Most anti-convulsants Insulin

-Most analgesics and salicylates Mild digitalis toxicity

-Nicotine Mild Vitamin A

-Tetracyclines toxicity

-Colchicine Mild Vitamin D

-Cycloserine toxicity

-Adrenocarticastaraida

-Adrenocorticosteroids

-9. Neuropsychiatric dysfunction.
-Including intracranial neoplasia, subdural and extradural hematomas, amyotrophic lateral sclerosis, narcolepsy, myasthenia gravis, Sydenhams chorea, depression and hysterical characters.
+- is exhausting in itself. - 4.
+Chronic exogenous intoxication.

+Careful attention should be directed to common chronic intoxicants such as alcohol, barbiturates, and minor tranquilizers as well as less common ones, such as heavy metal, gasoline, carbon monoxide, and insecticide/pesticide poisoning. - Chronic endogenous intoxication.
+Most commonly uremia and hepatic insufficiency. - 6.
+Endocrine disorders.
+The following are associated with fatigue: diabetes mellitus, hyper and hypopituitarism, hyper and hypoadrenal function, hyper and hypothyroid function, and hyperparathyroidism. - Malignancies.
+Fatigue may be an early sign and is a common accompaniment of middle and end-stage malignancy. - 8.
+Iatrogenic fatigue.
+The following drugs are frequently associated with fatigue as a significant side effect: All sedatives and hypnotics All tranquilizers All antihistamines Most anticonvulsants Most analgesics and salicylates Nicotine Tetracyclines Colchicine Cycloserine Adrenocorticosteroids Progesterones (ie, many birth control pills) Ergot alkaloids - 9.
+Neuropsychiatric dysfunction.
+Including intracranial neoplasia, subdural and extradural hematomas, amyotrophic lateral sclerosis, narcolepsy, myasthenia gravis, Sydenhams chorea, depression, hysterical characters, hyperventilation, and chronic anxiety.